afombravo/2FAST2Q/README.md

 And some test data to run the program.

-## Before running:

-Remove any "Undetermined" or unwanted fastq.gz files from the input folder as the program will attempt to align all the fastq files in the input folder.

 ## How to use it

 There are two versions of the program, with and without a basic user interface.